 With that said, my sense is that politics — the question of “what is to be done?” — is for humans alone.
 I recently wrote a piece (forthcoming in “Contributions to Indian Sociology”) where I talked about provincializing the political.
 I argued that the political is provincially, parochially human.
 Having read Isabelle Stengers, Donna Haraway and Bruno Latour, I totally agree with them on their epistemological stance.
 But I don’t see how the holobiont (which describes the communities of living that we are) can be made into a political subject in human terms.
 Other living things will respond to the climate crisis; trees will move, bees will move, fish will move.
 But only humans, to our knowledge, will ask the question, “What should we do?”

-Gilman: Folks like Elon Musk and Jeff Bezos view space as the next frontier, promoting a that extends colonization into outer space.
+Gilman: Folks like Elon Musk and Jeff Bezos view space as the next frontier, promoting a vision that extends colonization into outer space.
 What lessons would you most want humans to extrapolate into outer-space sites like Mars?

 Chakrabarty: Elon Musk’s is an escape strategy.
 But imagining that humans can survive by fleeing Earth misunderstands our embodied relationship to other Earth system processes.
 It fails to recognize that we’re Earthlings in a particular way.
 Given current technology, colonists to Mars probably will not survive.
-For us to survive on another planet, we will need to export not just human-created technologies but the whole system on which we rely.
+For us to survive on another planet, we will need to export not just human-created technologies but the whole microbiome system on which we rely.
 Planetary escape therefore seems to me a very unpracticable solution to the problem of a planet in peril.
 So, I come back to my position that we humans will have to remain political to solve the climate crisis on Earth, to maintain the habitability of Earth for ourselves and for future humans and nonhumans.
 But being political is a distinctly human vocation and it seems to be ours alone.

 Webb: When we think in terms of concepts of habitability, the governance question that you’re alluding to necessitates thinking intergenerationally and politically.
 That is, the planetary calls for new modes of temporal thinking.
 Can we reconcile deeply emotional, deeply individual decisions — how to be a climate activist, how to decide whether or not to have children — with planetary risks that supersede humans’ daily embodied experiences?
 How can we reconcile the longue durée of “the climate of history,” in which humans are a “geological force,” with forms of governance that shape policies for individuals, families, communities?

-Chakrabarty: The statement, “I’m not going to have children in this world” has begun to circulate as something of a among young people in the West.
+Chakrabarty: The statement, “I’m not going to have children in this world” has begun to circulate as something of a movement among young people in the West.
 I think it’s a tragic statement.
 I think not experiencing bringing up another human being is… well, having been a father, I would say it’s a huge loss.
 Parenthood is about participating in evolution, about participating in human psychology; it has its own exhilarating insights.
 Every morning, my wife and I speak to her 7-year-old niece in Kolkata through Zoom or Skype.
 We’ve been talking to her ever since she began to talk.
 I think that’s wonderful.

 To abandon the possibility of that experience is tragic.
 But the tragedy has yet to assume political forms.
 To enter adult life by saying “I won’t have a child” is a planetary statement.
 Now, someone might say this with happiness for personal reasons, with absolute peace.
 But when a lot of young people say it, it’s a statement that combines the personal with the planetary.